Anthea Stewart (tennis)

 Anthea Stewart (born 7 February 1959) is a British former professional tennis player.
 Her maiden name is Cooper.

-Stewart, ranked as high as seventh in United Kingdom, was active on tour in the 1970 and 1980s.
+Stewart, ranked as high as seventh in the United Kingdom, was active on tour in the 1970 and 1980s.
 She played in four singles main draws at Wimbledon and also qualified once for the US Open.
-One of her Wimbledon appearances was a first round loss to American rising star Andrea Jaeger in 1980.
+One of her Wimbledon appearances was a first-round loss to American rising star Andrea Jaeger in 1980.